-How to do a patent search.
-A basic patent search (prior art search) is researching various data sources looking for the things an invention claims to be.
+A basic pre-patenting prior art search (prior art search, or patent search) is researching various data sources looking for the things an invention claims to be.
 Patent searching is determining if there is prior art that discloses what your invention claims (what it is).
-Prior art includes existing patents, patent applications, and non-patent literature.
-It can be found anywhere around the world.
+Prior art includes existing patents, patent applications, and non-patent literature (anything on any website).
+It can be found anywhere around the world in any language.
 Prior art is any existing documents that show or describe the invention.
 However, it can also be things that are similar and might make the invention obvious.
 Anything that describes how to make and use an invention is prior art.

-How to do a patent search?
 The place to start before the actual in database searching is to write a good description of how to make and use what the invention claims to be.
 A description of the invention that is just a simple sentence or two is the easiest to work with.
-A concise description is easier to work with.
-This is because what you will need for actual searching in databases is just the right few keywords.
-And, then, the right classification(s).
-When searching, look for any existing products and processes that are similar to the invention.
+A concise description is best.
+This is because what you will need for actually searching in databases is just the right few keywords or phrases and the right classification(s).
+When searching, you are looking for any existing products and processes that are similar to the invention.
 Those things that are prior art will be described with the same words and phrases that the invention is described with.

 When considering how to do a patent search, the description is used to develop a good set of keywords.
 Then, the keywords are the words that are used for database searching.
 The best keywords to use are those terms and phrases about the invention and its field of use that describe it most accurately and completely.
 When searching, a good concise description is simpler and easier to use than a long explanatory one.
 Further, the concise description likely already has most of the keywords needed to start and do a search.
 In addition, too many synonyms can become confusing.